-In the latter part of the 16th century science was really just beginning to take off, but the doing of science however involved a lot of data and an enormous amount of mathematical calculations.
-These calculations, more often than not involved multiplication and division of some very big numbers, which, using only pen and paper, would have been very tedious, very time consuming, and very easy to get wrong.
+In the latter part of the 16th century the “Scientific Revolution” was really just beginning to take off, but the nuts and bolts of this Scientific Renaissance involved a lot of data and an enormous amount of mathematical calculations.
+These calculations, more often than not, involved multiplication and division of some very big numbers, which, using only pen and paper, would have been very tedious, very time consuming, and very easy to get wrong.

-Scottish Mathematician John Napier (1550-1617) set out to simplify these calculations by reducing much of the laborious multiplication and division to simple addition and subtraction.
+Scottish Mathematician John Napier (1550-1617) set out to simplify these calculations by converting much of the laborious multiplication and division, into straightforward addition and subtraction.

 So for example if we want to multiply 8 by 64, this is the same as adding the powers 3 and 6 and then looking up what number in the table that corresponds with the power of 9.

 8 * 64 = 23 * 26 = 29 = 512